rmhsilva/lispmethods/_posts/devenv.md

 environment, **congratulations**.
 You can do everything you'd expect, and a lot more you wouldn't, like intalling libraries (see below).

-Note: the default SBCL prompt is not too useful (it's the single "*" you see above).
-We'll make it better later on.

 Next up - getting libraries.